- Tobacco kills up to half of its users.

 Leading cause of death, illness and impoverishment

-The tobacco epidemic is one of the biggest public health threats the world has ever faced.
-It kills nearly 6 million people a year of whom more than 5 million are from direct tobacco use and more than 600 000 are nonsmokers exposed to second-hand smoke.
-Approximately one person dies every six seconds due to tobacco and this accounts for one in 10 adult deaths.
+The tobacco epidemic is one of the biggest public health threats the world has ever faced, killing nearly six million people a year.
+More than five million of those deaths are the result of direct tobacco use while more than 600 000 are the result of non-smokers being exposed to second-hand smoke.
+Approximately one person dies every six seconds due to tobacco, accounting for one in 10 adult deaths.
 Up to half of current users will eventually die of a tobacco-related disease.

 Nearly 80% of the more than one billion smokers worldwide live in low- and middle-income countries, where the burden of tobacco-related illness and death is heaviest.

 Tobacco users who die prematurely deprive their families of income, raise the cost of health care and hinder economic development.